The Costa del Sol is a haven for golfers with this particular region of Spain, home to some of the finest golf courses in Europe.

 Running parallel to the beach you will find Fish Alley.
 Although the name doesn’t make it sound very appealing, here you will find a long alley lined with an assortment of bars and restaurants serving everything from burgers and chips to Indian and Chinese favourites.

-You will also find a McDonald’s and Burger King conveniently located on the main Paseo Maritimo promenade opposite the beach close to the harbor area.
+You will also find a McDonald’s and Burger King conveniently located on the main Paseo Maritimo promenade opposite the beach close to the harbour area.

 There are also a number of clubs and discotheque bars in the town including the popular Heaven’s Gate.